 - You want to encourage repeat visits and familiarity with your content

-All educational content at MailChimp relies heavily on content templates.
-We use templates for Knowledge Base articles, Integration Directory descriptions, marketing guides, and more.
+All educational content at Mailchimp relies heavily on content templates.
+We use templates for Technical Content, Integration Directory descriptions, marketing guides, and more.

 If you’re looking for a template for your structured content but can’t find one that meets your needs, you may want to create your own.
 There are 2 main ways to approach this.